rexder26/CTF-Writeups/General Notes🤷‍♂️.md

 hnathan26@htb[/htb]$ sudo -l
 	(user : user) NOPASSWD: /bin/echo
 ```
+- You can Check if Machine is Vulnerable for ` sudo 1.8.31 ` - **CVE-2021-3156**
+	- `sudoedit -s Y`
+		- If it asks for your password it's most likely vulnerable,
+		- if it prints usage information it isn't.
 - To run commands as another user
 - `sudo -u user /bin/echo Hello World!`
 ```shell